dsgandurra/cyberfeedbites/README.md

 - Supports asynchronous HTTP fetching using `aiohttp` for improved performance.

 ## Quick Start
 CyberFeedBites is ready to use once dependencies are installed.
-To run it as is, follow these steps to fetch the latest 24-hour articles from the sources listed in the provided `cybersecnews-sources.opml` file and generate a summary as HTML, JSON and CSV files saved in the `data/html_reports/` and `data/csv_reports/` directories:
+To run it as is, follow these steps to fetch the latest 24-hour articles from the sources listed in the provided `cybersecnews-sources.opml` file and generate a summary as HTML, JSON and CSV files saved in the `cyberfeedbites/data/html_reports/` and `cyberfeedbites/data/csv_reports/` directories:

 1. Clone the repository: `git clone https://github.com/dsgandurra/cyberfeedbites.git`
-2. Move to the root folder: `cd cyberfeedbites`
-3. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `pip install -r cyberfeedbites/requirements.txt`
-4. Run CyberFeedBites: `python src/main.py`
+3. Run CyberFeedBites: `python -m cyberfeedbites.src.main`
-5. Check the generated HTML file in the `data/html_reports/` directory.
+4. Check the generated HTML file in the `cyberfeedbites/data/html_reports/` directory.

 ## Installation